stem-cells-SMA-2023

 Clubfoot

-• Impotency, ED and/or reduction in sexual potency
+• Impotence, ED, and reduction in sexual potency

 Testing and Diagnosis

-Testing or diagnosis SMA can be performed before, during or even after pregnancy.
-Please note we do note a diagnosis from a neurologist in your home country is required for all potential patients.
-The first 2 options are preventative in nature and can be done using blood, tissue or genetic samples at a prenatal testing lab.
-The last option is for those that are alive but displaying symptoms of the disease.
+Testing or diagnosis of SMA can be performed before, during, or even after pregnancy.
+Please note that a diagnosis from a neurologist in your home country is required for all potential patients.
+The first two options are preventative and can be done using blood, tissue, or genetic samples at a prenatal testing lab.
+The last option is for those who are alive but displaying disease symptoms.
 Blood samples are required for genetic testing to check for the faulty gene that causes SMA.
-Physical examinations can also be carried out by trained physicians to look for certain signs and symptoms such as:
+Trained physicians can also carry out physical examinations to look for certain signs and symptoms, such as:

 • Reduction or absence of tendon reflexes